porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/01-atoms/03-icon/icon.md

 The best choice therefore is `svg4everybody` (https://github.com/jonathantneal/svg4everybody) which is a well tested and widely adopted SVG polyfill.

 ### Referencing SVG icon from a static sprite asset (recommended)
-The SVG sprite is used by serving it as a static asset.
-Then using a path to the SVG sprite file to display the SVG icon.
+The SVG sprite is used by serving the icons bundled all together as a static asset.
+An icon can be referenced by setting a path to the SVG sprite file and adding a hash in combination with the icon ID identifier.
 ```
 <svg class="icon" role="img" title="arrow down">
   <use xlink:href="/path-to-icon-sprite/svg-sprite.svg#icon-arrow-down"/>